Clement-Lelievre/puzzle_rush_bot/README.md

 - you cannot try accelerating the program by reducing the time.sleep() as this will induce "engine process died unexpectedly (exit code: 3221225477)"

 Please use this program responsibly and respect chess.com terms of use.

+## Credits

+I obvisouly did not code a chess engine myself...
+Kudos to the Stockfish team.